cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 ## Answers

+### 2.
+1. 35 - 5 learning rates x 7 weight decays
+1. It's a fair estimate to say 3.5 hours, but actually it will take 4 hours: when the 3rd batch of 10 concurrent jobs have finished, you've still got 5 left over, which will still take an hour

+### 3.
 1. where is the data located on the distributed filesystem?
     * Well...right here!
 Specifically, if you cloned this git repo to `~/git/cluster-scripts`, as recommended, this location has the same path